Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 In this guide, I will walk you through the installation of all sunst0rm dependencies so you can start using the script right away!
 Please, be sure to read [the about secion](../ABOUT.md) before starting!

-If you experience any issues, check the [troubleshooting section](../misc/TROUBLESHOOTING.md) before opening an issue or askin in the discord!
-If your problem is not solved from the troubleshooting section, feel free to open an issue or asking for help [in the discord](https://discord.gg/TqVH6NBwS3), you can mention me there (Arna13) on the support channel and I will try to help you.
+If you experience any issues, check the [troubleshooting section](../misc/TROUBLESHOOTING.md) before opening an issue or asking in the discord!
+If your problem is not solved from the troubleshooting section, feel free to open an issue or ask for help [in the discord](https://discord.gg/TqVH6NBwS3).
+You can mention me there (Arna13) on the support channel and I will try to help you.

 ## Requirements